-(2) Changes in estimated future cash flows largely due to the revision in both the risk-free discount rate and abandonment and reclamation cost and date estimates for Birchcliff's oil and natural gas wells and facilities.
+(2) Changes in estimated future cash flows largely due to the revision in abandonment and reclamation cost and date estimates for Birchcliff's oil and natural gas wells and facilities.

-9. INCOME TAXES
+10. INCOME TAXES

-Included in the income tax recovery for the year ended December 31, 2016 is a deferred income tax recovery totalling \$9.1 million (2015 - \$20.2 million expense) and a Part VI.I dividend tax totalling \$3.0 million (2015 - \$3.0 million) resulting from preferred share dividends paid during the period.
-For the purposes of determining the current income tax, the Corporation applied a combined Canadian federal and provincial income tax rate of 27% in 2016 (2015 - 26%).
-For the purposes of determining the deferred income tax, the Corporation applied a combined Canadian federal and provincial effective income tax rate of 27% in 2016 (2015 - 27%).
+Included in the income tax recovery for the year ended December 31, 2017 is a deferred income tax recovery totalling \$16.9 million (2016 - \$9.1 million) and a Part VI.I dividend tax totalling \$3.0 million (2016 - \$3.0 million) resulting from preferred share dividends paid during the period.
+For the purposes of determining the current and deferred income tax, the Corporation applied a combined Canadian federal and provincial income tax rate of 27% in 2017 (2016 - 27%).

-The components of income tax recovery (expense) are set forth below:
+The components of income tax recovery are set forth below: